-others may have strong preferences to either the existing or the new work.
-But as a general proposition, substitutive competition causes prices of both works to go down, whereas Schumpeterian competition affects primarily the incumbent's prices.
-My purpose, though, is not to provide here the tools to distinguish between the two, but rather to advance the proposition that the even if both effects can coexist at any given time, their relative importance varies across time.
-I will submit that at earlier stages of creative works' life cycle substitutive effects dominate, whereas Schumpeterian effects dominate competition from non-literal copies of mature works.
-Because I assume that a copyright system guided by the public interest would be interested in discouraging substitutive competition but not Schumpeterian competition, recognizing that these effects vary over time matters.
+In any event, the focus and purpose of this paper is not to defend the distinction between both forms of competition or to provide the most practical tools to distinguish between the two, but rather to advance the proposition that the even if both effects can coexist at any given time, their relative importance varies across time.
+As I will demonstrate below, at earlier stages of creative works' life-cycle substitutive effects dominate, whereas Schumpeterian effects dominate competition arising from imperfect copies of mature works.
+Because I assume that a copyright law is interested in discouraging merely substitutive competition but less so Schumpeterian competition, recognizing that these effects vary over time matters.
 It will now be useful to discuss the life cycle of creative works and how they are affected by the different types of competition across time.